-Written parental permission for use of the School AAIs is obtained from parents of pupils with an AAI.
+Written parental permission for use of the spare AAIs is obtained from parents of pupils with an AAI.

-If anaphylaxis is suspected in an undiagnosed individual the emergency services are called and told of a suspected case of ANAPHYLAXIS.
-Staff will always follow advice from them as to whether administration of the school AAI is appropriate.
+If anaphylaxis is suspected in an undiagnosed individual call the emergency services and state you suspect ANAPHYLAXIS.
+Follow advice from them as to whether administration of the spare AAI is appropriate.